 Swimwear care tips from the experts

 The way you wash and dry your swimwear helps determine how long it lasts.
-While you might not wear it very often, exposure to sunlight, swimming pool chemicals, sunscreen, sweat, and seawater can wreak havoc on your favourite swimsuit or bikini.
-The result: faded colours and areas of wear and tear.
+While you might not wear it very often, exposure to sunlight, swimming pool chemicals, sunscreen, sweat, and seawater can wreak havoc on your favorite swimsuit or bikini.
+The result: Faded colors and areas of wear and tear.
 The good news is that the right tips and tricks can extend the life of your swimwear.
 Follow our experts’ top tips for incredible results.

 1: Useful Tips

 We're sharing three super-tips to help prevent your stunning swimwear from fading or getting damaged.